rcaileff/career_ladders/software_engineering/core_engineer.md

 ## SDLC/Process
 * Reviews requirements and provides estimates for new projects.
+* Familiar with release management within Enova and works to evolve and improve it.

 ## Code Writing
 * Leverages best practices and writes code that serves as an example for SE I/II developers.